OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

     </div>
 ```

-Now let's copy this new list item code and paste it at least 10 times inside of `<ul class=”ms-List”></ul>`.
-Afterwards  you should now be complete with the first part of this tutorial below is the complete HTML and CSS.
+Now let's copy this new list item code and paste it at least 10 times inside of `<ul class="ms-List"></ul>` to fill out the UI of the app.
+With this final step, you just completed the tutorial!
+Below is the complete HTML and CSS:

 ### Final HTML
 ```html